Type 2 diabetes mellitus is a disorder that disrupts the way your body uses glucose (sugar).

 The metabolic syndrome (insulin resistance syndrome or syndrome X)

-Treatment of type 2 diabetes mellitus in the elderly patient
+Treatment of type 2 diabetes mellitus in the older patient

 Pathogenesis of type 2 diabetes mellitus